The Illinois Spina Bifida Association works to improve the quality of life of individuals and families living with spina bifida.

 GoBabyGo is a program of the University of Delaware committed to all people exploring their world via independent mobility.
-The Illinois Spina Bifida Association is proud to provide GoBabyGo workshops with statewide Kiwanis Clubs in which children age 2-4 receive custom electric ride-on cars that empower greater mobility and independence.
+The Illinois Spina Bifida Association is proud to provide GoBabyGo workshops in which children age 1-5 receive custom electric ride-on cars that empower greater mobility and independence.

-ISBA hosted a GoBabyGo workshop on July 30, 2016, thanks to the generosity of statewide Kiwanis Clubs, led by the Kiwanis Club of River Forest and Oak Park, and volunteer engineers and clinicians from the Rehabilitation Institute of Chicago and Shriners Hospitals for Children - Chicago.
+Over the past four years, 50 children have received cars at ISBA GoBabyGo workshops in partnership with Kiwanis Clubs, led by the Kiwanis Club of River Forest and Oak Park, the Shirley Ryan AbilityLab, and Shriners Hospitals for Children - Chicago.

 Outreach & Education